 For years it was felt that sugar substitutes do not affect blood sugar levels or the glycemic response within the body.
 Recent research shows, however, that artificial sweeteners may indeed stimulate insulin and glucose levels.

 What happens is the body tastes something sweet and hormones are released to deal with the sugar expected.
 If artificial sweeteners are consumed in the absence of food - the way they are when people drink diet soda all day and don't eat any food until dinner - their hormones are released and the body gets confused.
 Higher insulin levels result.
 Many people try the diet soda and one meal a day diet, only to find they are gaining weight.
 As insulin, the hormone released to metabolize sugar, is often a fat stage hormone.

 The use of an artificial sweetener in something like yogurt or a protein bar should not produce this level of altered hormone secretion as the artificial sweetener is in a food that contains protein, fat and some carbohydrates.

-“As information about artificial sweeteners is evolving, the take home message is use less overall and avoid using artificial sweeteners in the absence of food,” said Dr. Caroline J. Cederquist, M.D., one of the founders of bistroMD.
+"As information about artificial sweeteners is evolving, the take home message is use less overall and avoid using artificial sweeteners in the absence of food," said Dr. Caroline J. Cederquist, M.D., a founder of bistroMD.